nsidn98/Gesture-Recognition/README.md

 Nomenclature for file name:
 `d_sample_0_13.txt`: `d` stands for the gesture corresponding to `d`(here Column Formation)

-`0` stands for the recording session number.(You don't have to worry about it if you.
+`0` stands for the recording session number.(You don't have to worry about.)

 `13` stands for the datapoint number, as each file represents a single instance of the gesture.
 Each gesture has approximately 60 datapoints.(took a lot of pain to record each of them)